yajinni/Wipefest.EventConfigs/readme.md

 Go back to the original issue, and add another comment to let people know that you've solved it (reference your pull request with a "#" and the number your pull request was given when you created it).

-I'll test your change and merge it into the "master" branch, will will put it live.
+I'll test your change and merge it into the "master" branch, which will put it live.
 You'll get a notification/email when your pull request has been merged!

 Thanks for contributing :)